Adult Braces – It’s never too late to straighten your teeth!

 What are the most common reasons that patients seek orthodontic treatment?

-Here is a list of some of the most common reasons why adults seek to get braces:
+Here is a list of some of the most common reasons why people are seeking adult braces:

 - Crooked teeth – This is the most common and obvious problem.